ConPaaS-team/conpaas/docs/userguide.rst

 ----------------

 The XtreemFS service uses SSL certificates for authorisation and authentication.
-There are two types of certificates, user-certifiaces and client-certificates.
+There are two types of certificates, user-certificates and client-certificates.
 Both certificates can additionally be flagged as administrator certificates which allows performing administrative file-systems tasks when using them to access XtreemFS.
 Certificates are only valid for the service that was used to create them.